mainwp/mainwp-child/readme.txt

 == Changelog ==

+= 4.5 - 6-15-2023 =
+* Added: Support for alternative OpenSSL signature verification algorithm
+* Added: PHPSecLib as a fallback for missing or Misconfigured OpenSSL
+* Added: New encryption & decryption system for safer storing sensitive data
+* Added: Support for searching for Not installed plugins
+* Added: New PHPCodeSniffer rulesets
+* Updated: Removed MD5 as a fallback for setups where OpenSSL is not available

 = 4.4.1.3 - 6-19-2023 =
-* Fixed: File Uploader extension related issue where underscore replaces dots in file path
+* Fixed: File Uploader extension-related issue where underscore replaces dots in a file path
 * Fixed: An issue with the negative search feature
 * Updated: Plugin info in readme.txt

 = 4.4.1.2 - 6-8-2023 =
 * Fixed: Potential issues caused by incorrect FileSystem settings
-* Updated: Logging system related to the Cache Control extension
+* Updated: Logging system related to the Cache-Control Extension
 * Updated: Database export process related to the Cloning feature

 = 4.4.1.1 - 5-9-2023 =